 Travel Insurance for Families

-Family travel insurance covers two adults and their dependent children under a single policy, typically at a lower cost than purchasing individual policies for each family member.
-Child age limits, activity cover for kids, and family-specific benefits vary between providers.
-Compare family travel insurance options from NZ providers below.
+Family travel insurance covers two adults and their dependent children under a single policy, almost always at a lower cost than purchasing individual policies for each family member.
+With multi-generational trips on the rise and popular family destinations like Bali, Fiji, and the Gold Coast theme parks drawing millions of Australian families each year, getting the right family cover is more important than ever.
+Compare family travel insurance options from Australian providers below.

-Family Travel Insurance - What NZ Families Need to Know
+Family Travel Insurance - What Australian Families Need to Know

 Family travel insurance is a single policy that covers two adults and their dependent children for the same trip.
-Most NZ providers define dependent children as those under 18 or 21 years of age who are not in full-time employment and are travelling with at least one insured adult.
-The number of children covered varies - typically up to four or six dependent children per family policy.
+Most Australian providers define dependent children as those under 18 or 21 years of age who are not in full-time employment and are travelling with at least one insured adult.
+The number of children covered per family policy varies, but typically ranges from four to six dependents.

 The primary advantage of family travel insurance is cost.
-A family policy is almost always cheaper than buying two adult policies plus individual child policies.
-For a family of four (two adults, two children), a family policy typically costs around the same as two individual adult policies, effectively covering the children at no additional charge.
+A family policy is nearly always cheaper than buying two adult policies plus individual child policies.
+For a typical family of four, a family policy usually costs roughly the same as two individual adult policies, with the children effectively covered at no additional charge.
+Allianz, for example, includes dependent children under 21 at no extra cost on their family plans.

-Family policies generally include the same core cover as individual policies - medical expenses, trip cancellation, luggage, personal liability, and emergency assistance.
-However, some limits may apply per person while others apply per policy.
-For example, luggage cover may have a per-person sub-limit within the overall policy limit.
-Understanding these distinctions helps avoid surprises at claim time.
+Family policies generally include the same core cover as individual policies, covering medical expenses, trip cancellation, luggage, personal liability, and emergency assistance.
+However, some benefit limits apply per person while others apply to the policy as a whole.
+For instance, luggage cover may have a per-person sub-limit within the overall policy limit.
+Understanding these distinctions helps avoid unwelcome surprises at claim time.

-When travelling with children, certain cover elements become particularly important: medical cover for childhood illnesses, cover for children's activities (waterparks, supervised adventure activities), cancellation if a child becomes ill before departure, and the cost of a parent returning home early if a child needs to leave the trip for medical reasons.
-See our full NZ travel insurance comparison for provider details.
+When travelling with children, certain elements of cover become especially important: medical cover for childhood illnesses, activity cover for theme parks and supervised adventures, cancellation protection if a child becomes ill before departure, and the cost of a parent returning home early if a child needs to leave the trip for medical reasons.
+With families increasingly taking multi-generational trips involving grandparents, the range of ages and medical histories on a single trip creates additional considerations.
+See our full Australian travel insurance comparison for provider details.

 Key Facts About Family Travel Insurance

-• Family definition: Most providers define a family as two adults (married, de facto, or civil union partners) and their dependent children.
-Some providers also cover single-parent families (one adult plus children)
+• Family definition: Most providers define a family as two adults (married, de facto, or domestic partners) and their dependent children.
+Some providers also offer single-parent family pricing covering one adult plus children.

-• Child age limits: Dependent child age limits vary by provider - typically under 18 or under 21 (if in full-time education).
-Children must be travelling with at least one insured adult
+• Child age limits: Dependent child age limits vary by provider, typically under 18 or under 21 if still in full-time education.
+Children must be travelling with at least one insured adult for the duration of the trip.

-• Number of children: Most family policies cover up to four dependent children, though some providers allow up to six.
-Additional children beyond the limit may need a separate policy
+• Number of children covered: Most family policies cover up to four dependent children, though some providers allow up to six.
+Additional children beyond the limit may need a separate policy.

-• Cost savings: Family policies typically cost 10-30% less than purchasing equivalent individual policies for each family member.
-Children are often covered at no extra charge or a nominal amount
+• Cost savings: Family policies typically cost 10 to 30 percent less than purchasing equivalent individual policies for each family member.
+Children are often covered at no extra charge or for a nominal additional amount.

-• Cover limits: Some benefits apply per policy (e.g. total trip cancellation), while others apply per person (e.g. luggage, medical).
-Check the PDS to understand how limits are allocated across family members
+• Per-person vs per-policy limits: Some benefits apply per policy, such as total trip cancellation cover, while others apply per person, such as luggage and medical expenses.
+Read the PDS to understand how limits are divided across family members.

 Key Risks and Considerations for Family Travel Insurance